The-Bug-Bashers/SAAI/backend/README.md

 ### /alerts/single
 - Purpose: Sending alerts single paramedics not to the ones in duty
-- Caling: `POST /alerts/single`
+- Calling: `POST /alerts/single`
   - Body: `{"room":"X", "description":"X", "users": ["x"]}`
-- Receiving: Status (successfull or not) and alertID (to identify the current alert)
+- Receiving: Status (successful or not) and alertID (to identify the current alert)
-- Eample:
+- Example:
   - request: `POST /alerts/single`
     - Body: `{}`
   - response: